glynnbird/couchimport/README.md

 ## Configuration

-CouchImport's configuration parameters are stored in environment variables.
+CouchImport's configuration parameters can be stored in environment variables or supplied as command line arguments.

 ### The location of CouchDB - default "http://localhost:5984"